dev-j-hyun/dev-j-hyun.github.io/_portfolio/3d-modeling.md

   title: Video
   url: https://www.youtube.com/embed/WZn0fssi-fw
   detail:
-    - title: 3D Modeling
-      desc: Create low-poly objects using Maya and Blender
-    - title: Animation
-      desc: Create a character and make multiple actions for the game.
+    title: "Game objects modeling"
+    desc: "These are scenes made by Maya 2022 and Blender 3.3.0. <br> The Unity Engine was used to demonstrate animations for card soldiers."

 images_maya:
   - image-path: maya/barrel.jpg